MustangCat/My_Portfolio_Data-science/README.md

 Repository containing portfolio of data science projects completed by me for self learning, and social communication.
 Presented in the form of R markdown files.

-For a more information about project details and data source sharing, contact at apirat.yn@gmail.com
+For a more information about project, contact at apirat.yn@gmail.com

 ## Contents